RhineAI-Lab/rhine-var/assets/documents/LEARN.md

 | proxy | RhineVar\<T\>  |         | The RhineVar collaborative variable that needs to subscribe for updates, or any node inside it. |
 | return       | Snapshot\<RhineVar\<T\>>         | /       | The snapshot corresponding to the RhineVar.

-Note: Do not operate on the returned snapshot.
-The snapshot is only used to read data in React's JSX.
-All other operations (such as assigning values or subscriptions) should be done on the original RhineVar object.
+Note: The returned snapshot is read-only.
+Please do not perform any operations on it!
+The snapshot is only for reading data within React's XML.
+For all other operations (such as assignment or subscription), please operate on the original RhineVar object.

 <br/>